-The Board conducts its business through a number of committees, with limited delegated authority.
+The Board conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Board.
 These committees are Quality & Standards, Finance & Resources, Remuneration, Search & Governance and Audit.
 Minutes of all meetings, except those deemed to be confidential by the Board, are available on the College's website: www.riversidecollege.ac.uk or from the Clerk to the Governors at: